jirkapok/GasPlanner/doc/roadmap.md

 ## Known issues

+* Fix wrong time format message in console created by plotly - requires more customization and additional reference to d3 - Won't fix
+* RMV/SAC calculator uses ideal gas law to calculated gas consumption, should use Z-factor and real gas compressibility. - Won`t fix, until requested.
 * Fix the duplicate load needed when accessing the page as pwa - Clear browser cache
-* Fix wrong time format message in console created by plotly - requires more customization and additional reference to d3, won't fix
 * Main menu overlaps the tabs, when text is wrapped on two rows (and some other responsiveness glitches)
 * Loading of simple dive URL with segment shorter than 60 seconds (simple dive to 15 m) shows no validation issue
 * Air breaks result in overlapping gas switch text in profile chart